-This restaurant was recommended to us by our concierge at the Shangri-La Hotel and is a recommendation I am happy to pass on.
+This restaurant was recommended to us by our concierge at the Shangri-La Chengdu and is a recommendation I am happy to pass on.
 Not only did they serve delicious dishes, there was also live entertainment to keep us all amused too – a combination of Sichuan opera, dance and live traditional music.

 Renmin Park (People’s Park)

 It has plenty of shady pathways to wander along and teahouses to relax in.
 There is also a lake where you can hire boats to paddle around on.

 When we followed signs to the playground we were expecting a few swings, a couple of slides and a climbing frame.
 Well, imagine our kids excitement when we were confronted with a full-on fun fair!